-You have a website and need to engage potential buyers at the start of their buyer journey.
-When someone recognizes a need they start with a search, this is true if in both B2B and B2C markets.
-Buyers start with research and research starts on Google.
-You want to add these prospects to your sales funnel as early as possible.
+You have a website and need to engage potential buyers at the start of their buyer journey and add them to your marketing funnel.
+The B2B buyer journey starts with research and research starts on Google.
 The question is, how do you get your website to appear on Google?

 There are hundreds of factors that influence if your website will appear on Google

-When you speak to a digital marketer about SEO you’ll be told about the hundreds of factors that Google considers, and it’s true.
+When you speak to a digital marketer about SEO you’ll be told about the hundreds of factors that Google considers.
 Google looks at hundreds of factors and we can only guess what they are.
 We call each of these factors ‘ranking signals’.
 These are the signals that Google looks for when assessing your site and pages.

 The importance of the many ranking factors has also changed over time.
 When search engines first appeared we could rank websites just by including our target terms as many time as possible.
 Another tactic was to use an exact match domain.
 A website address that matches your target phrase exactly.
 Both tactics are now defunct.